 Discoveries by the 2007 Cassini mission revealed several unusual features, such as a massive equatorial ridge running three-quarters of the way around the moon.
 This unique equatorial ridge is so high that it visibly distorts Iapetus’s shape even when viewed from a distance making it appear walnut shaped.

-Rhea, like our Moon is tidally locked in phase with Saturn, completing a 4.5-Earth-day orbit around the planet at a distance of 327,500 miles.
-This means Rhea isnt influenced by tidal forces as Tethys and Dione.
+Rhea, like our Moon, is tidally locked in phase with Saturn, completing a 4.5-Earth-day orbit around the planet at a distance of 327,500 miles.
+This means Rhea isn’t influenced by tidal forces like Tethys and Dione.

 There are many groups of smaller moons outside of Saturn’s largest seven moons.
 These groups consist of the Tethys Trojans, Shepherd moons, the Norse group, the Inuit group, the Gallic group, Hyperion, the Alkyonides the G-Ring group and Dione’s trojan moon.

 Shepherd moons are moons that orbit within, or just beyond, Saturn’s ring system.
 These moons acquire their name as “shepherds” because they help shape and sculpt Saturn’s rings, giving them sharp edges and creating gaps within the ring system.
 The moons of this group are Atlas, Pandora, Pan, Prometheus, and Daphnis.

 The Alkyonides moons orbit Saturn in between Mimas and Enceladus.
 These moons are Pallene, Methone, and Anthe.
 The Alkyonides moons were named from the Alkyonides of Greek mythology.
 Anthe and Methone orbit along very faint ring arcs, whereas Pallene orbits within a complete, but faint ring.
 Methone is the only moon of this group to be photographed at close range by Cassini.